Ronald L. Hendrick

-Hendrick started his career at the University of Georgia, advancing through the faculty ranks to become associate dean for academic affairs in the D.B.
+Dean Hendrick started his career at the University of Georgia as a faculty member and eventually became the associate dean for academic affairs in the D.B.
 Warnell School of Forestry and Natural Resources.
 He was also graduate program coordinator for UGA’s School of Forestry and a founding co-director of the Consortium for Accelerated Pine Productivity Studies academic-industry partnership.

 His research has focused on forest ecosystem productivity and element cycling, especially below ground, and various aspects of ecosystem restoration and reclamation.
 His teaching experience includes leading a number of study abroad programs in the South Pacific, including New Zealand, Australia, Fiji and Antarctica.